 Participating Restaurants and Bars:

 The list is long!
-Here’s a quick rundown of a few of the participating restaurants in Portland:
+Here’s a quick rundown of a few of the participating restaurants, bars, breweries, shops in Portland, Maine:

 - Regards